jpedro/jpedro.github.io/git-dd.md

 FINE, I'VE NEVER BEEN BETTER!!!
 ```

-To read an entry pass only the `ENTRY`.
-To set an entry pass both
-`ENTRY` and `VALUE`.

-And you are not limited to git's internal known values.
-You can add
-your own.
+There's no section or key checking by git.
+So you can add your own.

 Armed with this knowledge we can understand now how this unholy
 `git deploy` contraption works.

 ## Git deploy